EarthDEM

 EarthDEM products are generated by applying fully automated, stereo auto-correlation techniques to overlapping pairs of high-resolution optical satellite images.

 Using the open-source Surface Extraction from TIN-based Search-space Minimization (SETSM) software, developed by M.J.
-Noh and Ian Howat at the Ohio State University with support from the Ohio Supercomputer Center, stereoscopic images were processed to Digital Elevation Models using compute resources provided by the Blue Waters supercomputer located at the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign.
-The Blue Waters sustained-petascale system is one of the most powerful supercomputers in the world.
-Without Blue Waters resources, DEM extraction at this scale would not be possible.
+Noh and Ian Howat at the Ohio State University with support from the Ohio Supercomputer Center, stereoscopic images were processed to Digital Elevation Models using compute resources provided by the Texas Advanced Computing Center at the University of Texas at Austin and the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign.

 National Science Foundation funding supported the significant compute resources and development of the production pipeline and algorithms through earlier projects including ArcticDEM and REMA.